Aspirin: Psychiatry

 Aspirin, along with several other agents with anti-inflammatory properties, has been repurposed as an add-on treatment for depressive episodes in subjects with bipolar disorder in light of the possible role of inflammation in the pathogenesis of severe mental disorders.
 A 2022 systematic review concluded that aspirin exposure reduced the risk of depression in a pooled cohort of three studies (HR 0.624, 95% CI: 0.0503, 1.198, P=0.033).
 However, further high-quality, longer-duration, double-blind randomized controlled trials (RCTs) are needed to determine whether aspirin is an effective add-on treatment for bipolar depression.
 Thus, notwithstanding the biological rationale, the clinical perspectives of aspirin and anti-inflammatory agents in the treatment of bipolar depression remain uncertain.

-Although cohort and longitudinal studies have shown low-dose aspirin has a greater likelihood of reducing the incidence of dementia, numerous randomized controlled trials have not validated this.
-Some researchers have speculated the anti-inflammatory effects of aspirin may be beneficial for schizophrenia.
-Small trials have been conducted but evidence remains lacking.
+Although cohort and longitudinal studies have shown that low-dose aspirin has a greater likelihood of reducing the incidence of dementia, numerous randomized controlled trials have not validated this.
+Some researchers have speculated that the anti-inflammatory effects of aspirin may be beneficial for schizophrenia.
+Small trials have been conducted, but evidence remains lacking.